SumUpAnalytics/nucleus-sdk/docker/README.md

 ```

 # Connect to Nucleus Rest API server
-In your script using Nucleus APIs, set the API host to "http://localhost:50000"
+In your script or notebook, set the API host to "http://localhost:50000"